teusH/MySense/README.md

 ## Hardware Platform
 Sensors have a hardware interface to I2C, GPIO: those sensors are tested on RaspBerry Pi (and Arduino Uno) Sensors with USB serial are tested on Linux Debian platforms which run Python.

+The GrovePi+ shield is used to ease hardware installation by just using 4-wired connectors and avoid mistakes.
+No soldiering, nor DuPont wires which are easily get disconnected.
+The GrovePi+ shield has 3 I2C connectors.I2C connectors are all in parallel.
+Use eg a Grove I2C 4-port connector to extent the amount if needed.

+We use small USB cables with a 90 degrees connector and/or USB hub with 4 USB connectors with 10-15 cm wires to ease fixation of the wiring.
+As well use a Lego board and Lego stones to fixate all modules and sensors on the Lego board.

 ## Installation
 See README.pi for installation of the Raspberry Pi platform.